rwbutler/FeatureFlags/README.md

 }
 ```

-The number of weightings specified in the `test-biases` array must be equal to the number of test variations and must amount to 100 otherwise the weighting will be ignored and default to equal weightings.
+The number of weightings specified in the `test-biases` array must be equal to the number of test variations and must amount to 100 otherwise the weightings will be ignored and default to equal weightings.

 ### Labels
-It is possible to attach labels to test variations in case you wish to send analytics respective to the test variation a user has been assigned.
+It is possible to attach labels to test variations in case you wish to send analytics respective to the test group to which a user has been assigned.

 To do so, define an array of `labels` of equal length to the number of test variations specified: